John-Abbott-College/6P3-Notes/wk9/python-extras.md

 # Python Extras

-This section explores intermediate level topics in Python that will help us write better IoT application.
+This section explores intermediate level topics in Python that will help us write better IoT applications.

 We'll explore:
 - __main__ and top-level code environment